-- Experience of collaborative, interdisciplinary research - Research interests that could provide synergies with and broaden the research activities of the School of Physics
+- Experience of collaborative research - Research interests that could provide synergies with and broaden the research activities of the astrophysics group

 3. Equal Opportunity, Diversity and Inclusion

 The University is an equal opportunity employer and is committed to providing a workplace free from all forms of unlawful discrimination, harassment, bullying, vilification and victimisation.
 The University makes decisions on employment, promotion and reward on the basis of merit.